uvulab/easy-vqa-counting/README.md

 ## Preprocessing the Data

 `prepare_data.py` loads the data you just generated into a form the neural network can understand.
+You won't need to run this file directly but you should understand how it works.
 The setup function returns everything you will need:

 - `train_X_ims`: an image for each question.
 An array of shape (num_questions * img_size * img_size * 3).
 Num_questions = the size of the dataset.
 - `train_X_seqs`: the questions in bag-of-words format.
 For example, if the vocabulary is `["circle", "triangle", "rectangle", "red", "green", "blue", "any"]`, then the question "red circle" would be `[1, 0, 0, 1, 0, 0, 0]`.
 Total shape: (num_questions * vocab_size).
 Note that bag-of-words only works for this dataset because the order of words in the question doesn't matter.